 Mediation isn’t magic of course, and not every mediation we start reaches fruition.
 However, most do, and even I am pleasantly surprised at times to see how well it can work.
 I am delighted to see mediation really catching on.
 I gain a sense of personal satisfaction through helping couples who have decided to separate to do so in a less stressful and more productive manner than slugging it out in the adversarial system.

 Alan L. Frankel (CSW, BCD) is a psychotherapist and divorce mediator specializing in helping couples and families face the challenges of divorce.
 He is in private practice at Mt.
-Kisco, NY, and can be reached at (914) 666-0654.
+Kisco, NY.